AboutCommissionsNews & EventsRecordingsSupportContact

 Read more >

-Regina Carter: Praia Dos Carnieiros
+Regina Carter: Praia Dos Carnieiros carter

 Born in Detroit, Regina Carter grew up listening to Motown, but also studied classical violin.
 Carter found artistic freedom in jazz by exploring the melodic and percussive possibilities of the violin.
 She was diligent in her pursuit of musical excellence, and Carter.s creative genius in composition and improvisation soon became a formidable combination on the jazz scene.
 Having appeared with greats like Wynton Marsalis and R&B diva Aretha Franklin, Carter continues to gain the respect of critics and fans alike for her musical diversity.
 Carter has been awarded a MacArthur Fellowship Prize.